Australian grayling: Reproduction

-Australian grayling spawn in the freshwater reaches of coastal rivers.
+Australian grayling spawn following movements to the lower freshwater reaches of coastal rivers.
 Spawning is thought to occur in late autumn or early winter.
 McDowall (1996) reports that egg counts range from 25,000 to 67,000 in females 170–200 mm long, and that the small (~1 mm) demersal eggs probably settle among gravel and cobble in the river bed before hatching.
 Hatched larvae are washed out to sea.
 Australian grayling juveniles return to the freshwater reaches of rivers after roughly 6 months at sea and spend the rest of their lives in river habitats.

 Angling

-Before the introduction of exotic fish species including the Eastern mosquitofish and trout to Australian waterways the Australian grayling and spotted galaxias were keenly fished by recreational anglers using fly-fishing gear.
+Before the introduction of alien ("introduced") fish species including the eastern mosquitofish and trout to Australian waterways the Australian grayling and spotted galaxias were keenly fished by recreational anglers using fly-fishing gear.
 The species was appreciated for its willingness to take wet and dry flies, its excellent fighting ability on very light tackle, and its relatively large size.
 However, due to declining numbers the fish is now protected under the Environment Protection and Biodiversity Conservation Act 1999.
 Heavy penalties apply for taking any of the fish.

 Historical declines and current threats

-Australian grayling suffered massive initial declines in 1868–70 through very large, unexplained fish kills (Saville-Kent, 1888).
-Australian grayling killed in these events are described as being covered in "cottony growths", a characteristic hallmark of the exotic fungus-like oomycete Saprolegnia; these kills likely mark the arrival of this exotic pathogen in Australian freshwater habitats via the importation, culturing and stocking of exotic salmonid species.
+Australian grayling suffered massive initial declines in 1868–1870 through very large, unexplained fish kills (Saville-Kent, 1888).
+Australian grayling killed in these events are described as being covered in "cottony growths", a characteristic hallmark of the alien fungus-like oomycete Saprolegnia parasitica; these kills likely mark the arrival of this alien pathogen in Australian freshwater habitats via the importation, culturing and stocking of alien salmonid (trout) species.

 Saville-Kent then went on to consider the apparent epidemic some 17–18 years previously which had caused the demise of the Australian grayling Prototroctes maraena.
 The grayling were said to "have been seen floating down the rivers in thousands, covered more or less extensively with a cottony fungoid growth.
 So virulent and exhaustive was this epidemic that many, more especially of the southern rivers, were more or less completely denuded of their stock of this species and have so remained up to the present date".
 Saville-Kent posed the questions of how, when and where the epidemic originated and whether at the time there were any abnormal conditions associated with the rivers carrying the infected fish.
 He went on to say: "The approximate date of the appearance of this epidemic would appear to be about the year 1869 or 1870, periods it may be remarked of great activity in association with the distribution of the fry of the newly acclimatised Salmonidae in the rivers of this colony.
-Is it possible ... that the fungus, ‘’Saprolegnia’’, was hitherto unknown to Tasmania and was introduced with the ova of these Salmonidae, or more probably in the moss wherein they were packed?
+Is it possible ... that the fungus, Saprolegnia, was hitherto unknown to Tasmania and was introduced with the ova of these Salmonidae, or more probably in the moss wherein they were packed?
 Under such conditions the germs or spores, like the microbes of measles or smallpox, arriving on a virgin and congenial soil, might be expected to spread with devastating virulence among the aboriginal inhabitants."